aswinayyolath/stretch-kafka-docs/docs/Deploying-Strimzi-in-Stretch-Mode.md

 oc edit crd kafkanodepools.kafka.strimzi.io
 ```

-Alternatively, you can update it via the OCP console:
+Alternatively, you can update it using the OpenShift console:

 1. Navigate to `Administration` → `CustomResourceDefinitions`.
 2. Select `KafkaNodePool` and edit the schema.

 ### Updating ClusterRole for Submariner

-If `Submariner` is used for pod-to-pod communication, update the `strimzi-cluster-operator` `ClusterRole` to allow the creation of the `ServiceExport` CR.
-(This update is required only in the Central cluster.)
-The ServiceExport CR specifies which services should be exported outside the cluster.
+If `Submariner` is used for pod-to-pod communication, update the `strimzi-cluster-operator` `ClusterRole` to allow the creation of the `ServiceExport` CR (This update is required only in the central cluster).
+The `ServiceExport` CR specifies which services should be exported outside the cluster.
 More details can be found [here](https://multicluster.sigs.k8s.io/api-types/service-export/).

 The updated `ClusterRole` should look like this: